Single keyword ad groups aka SKAGs are one of the top weapons you’ve been looking for to crush your Google Ads competition. 🚀

 If you want an even more detailed answer, read on.

-Google AdWords evaluates keywords and ads before choosing which ad should be shown every time someone searches for something on Google.
+Google Ads evaluates keywords and ads before choosing which ad should be shown every time someone searches for something on Google.

 Naturally, Google wants to provide people with relevant and useful information (and ads) so that’s why the quality of your ads is assessed alongside your bids aka how much you’re willing to pay for a click.